 Car insurance is legally required in most states.
-The only states that do not require drivers to carry car insurance are New Hampshire and Virginia.
+The only states that do not require drivers to carry auto insurance are New Hampshire and Virginia.
 However, drivers must provide some proof of financial responsibility if they choose not to buy traditional car insurance in these two states.

 What is the best car insurance company?

-The best car insurance company is hard to identify because the best provider is different for every driver.
+The best car insurance company is hard to identify because the best carrier is different for every driver.
 Most people will choose what is the best based on what kind of features, discounts, company contact options, pricing and other elements are most important to them.